 There are a variety of ways you can pay for your college education and receive financial assistance.
 We award over $300,000 in private and endowed scholarships every year.
 Be sure to apply.

 July 1 - Complete and report your first 8 hours of TN Promise community service

 For you to maintain TN Promise scholarship eligibility, you are required to perform 8 hours of community service prior to each term the award is received.

 July 13 - Last day to take the ACT

 Last day to take the ACT.
 Make certain your student has their scores sent to Cumberland University.
 School code: 3954

-*UPDATE: In response to the reduced number of national and state testing dates for ACT and SAT caused by the COVID-19 pandemic, Cumberland University is suspending the requirement for standardized test scores for students seeking admission as first time freshmen for the Spring 2021 semester.
+*UPDATE: In response to the reduced number of national and state testing dates for ACT and SAT caused by the COVID-19 pandemic, Cumberland University is suspending the requirement for standardized test scores for students seeking admission as first time freshmen.
 In lieu of standardized testing scores, all students with a high school GPA below 3.0 must complete the Personal Statement and Resilience Questionnaire.